sasighanta/amazon-clone-ui/README.md

 # Amazon Clone UI

 A responsive Amazon homepage clone built using HTML and CSS.
-This project focuses on recreating the user interface and layout of Amazon's homepage to practice frontend development skills.
+This project replicates the look and feel of Amazon's homepage and helped me strengthen my frontend development skills.

 ## Live Demo